CasperLabs/stests/docs/usage.md

 #### `stests-interactive-monitoring`

 Runs monitoring process in a single interactive session.
-Useful when wishing to focus upon node monitoring events.

 #### `stests-interactive-orchestration`